-- a. have a medical or veterinary exam (state examination or equivalent) - b. completed their medical exam no later than nine years ago. - c. have acquired at least three years of clinical work and were involved in research activities for at least two years after their medical or veterinary exam. - d. present guarantee of employment at the University of Bern-Inselspital Group or affiliated institutes, for the duration of the grant.
+- have a medical or veterinary exam (state examination or equivalent) - completed their medical exam no later than nine (9) years ago. - have acquired at least three years of clinical work and were involved in research activities for at least two years after their medical or veterinary exam.